davidjuliancaldwell/artifactRejection/README.md

 The **+vizFunc** folder contains helper processing functions that prove useful in visualizing the data here, and with modifications may prove useful to other researchers.
 These include visualizing all epochs of data across different channels in the time domain, subselecting channels of interest, visualizing the power in different frequency bins,

+Note: For the recover_EP.m function, the MATLAB curve fitting toolbox is required.

 Direct questions and comments to David Caldwell, at djcald@uw.edu

-Authors: David J Caldwell, Jeneva A Cronin, Rajesh PN Rao, Kurt Weaver, Andrew Ko, Jeffrey G. Ojemann, Nathan J. Kutz, Bingni W. Brunton
+Authors: David J Caldwell, Jeneva A Cronin, Rajesh PN Rao, Kurt E. Weaver, Andrew L. Ko, Jeffrey G. Ojemann, Nathan J. Kutz, Bingni W. Brunton

 ___